Leon Pöhls

-Leon-Maurice Pöhls (born 1 May 1997) is a German professional footballer who plays as a goalkeeper for Kategoria Superiore club Vllaznia Shkodër.
+Leon-Maurice Pöhls (born 1 May 1997) is a German professional footballer who most recently played as a goalkeeper for Kategoria Superiore club Vllaznia Shkodër.

 Early life

 Pöhls studied international business management at York St John University.

 Career

+Tadcaster Albion

+Pöhls started his senior career with English side Tadcaster Albion in 2016, where he spent three seasons.

+Shamrock Rovers

-Pöhls started his senior career with English side Tadcaster Albion in 2016, where he spent three seasons before moving to League of Ireland Premier Division side Shamrock Rovers in 2019, helping the club win the league.
+Pohls moved to League of Ireland Premier Division side Shamrock Rovers in 2019, helping the club win the league.
 Since joining the club, Pöhls became the second-choice goalkeeper behind Alan Mannus, but made 14 league appearances in the 2023 season while Mannus was out of action with a finger injury.
 In October 2023 Shamrock Rovers manager Stephen Bradley announced Pöhls would become the club’s first choice goalkeeper for the 2024 season, succeeding Mannus who retired.
 Shamrock Rovers finished second place in the Premier Division, narrowly missing out on the league title on the last day of the season.
+Pohls lost his place as starting goalkeeper in 2025 and changed his shirt number to 97.
+He came off the bench against Derry City to replace Edward McGinty who had been sent off.
+He started away to Galway United in a 0-0 draw the following week.
+Pohls left the hoops in the summer of 2025 due to limited game time.